iandoleary/RL_Data_Project/README.md

 # RL_Data_Project
 I developed this project as a way to merge my likeness for Rocket League with practical implementation of VBA code in Excel and working with Excel in general.
-My primary focus for this ongoing project is to keep as much code as I can in VBA, and not rely too heavily on cell functions to push me out of my comfort zone and build familiarity with VBA.
+My primary focus for this project was to keep as much code as I can in VBA, and not rely too heavily on cell functions to push me out of my comfort zone and build familiarity with VBA.

 ## Main Page<br />
 <img src="images/sheet.jpg" alt="Example Image 2" width="1000"><br />
+- I partially used this project as an excuse to use my friends PC while I logged info on my laptop.
+- The user manually plugs in their data for a single game in the top left, and submits it by hitting the "Enter Data" button.
-- The main page for the excel app.
+- The "Clear Table" button truncates all the data from the table.
+- The "Display Stats" button shows the trend of our estimated MMR (Match Making Rating) and some other stats from our data table.